emsig/empymod/docs/manual/transforms.rst

 Logarithmic FFTs are not widely used in electromagnetics, as far as I know, probably because of the ease, speed, and generally sufficient precision of the digital filter methods with sine and cosine transforms ([Ande75]_).
-However, comparisons show that FFTLog can be faster and more precise than digital filters, specifically for responses with source and receiver at the interface between air and subsurface.
-Credit to use FFTLog in electromagnetics goes to David Taylor who, in the mid-2000s, implemented FFTLog into the forward modellers of the company Multi-Transient ElectroMagnetic (MTEM Ltd, later Petroleum Geo-Services PGS).
-The implementation was driven by land responses, where FFTLog can be much more precise than the filter method for very early times.
+However, comparisons show that under certain circumstances FFTLog can be faster and more precise than digital filters, particularly at early times for responses with source and receiver at the interface between air and subsurface.
+Credit to use FFTLog in electromagnetics goes to David Taylor and [PeMS06]_ who, as far as I know unaware of each other, used FFTLog in the mid-2000s for geophysical electromagnetic purposes.
+Taylor implemented FFTLog into the isotropic layered CSEM forward modellers of the company Multi-Transient ElectroMagnetic (MTEM Ltd, later Petroleum Geo-Services PGS).
+The implementation was driven by land responses.
+Pervago used it to model layered DC responses with arbitrary anisotropy.

 Notes on Fourier Transform